sdthomas91/brain-trainer/README.md

 This is a brain training memory game that allows users to progress through increasingly difficult flip card memory challenges.
 It is designed to be responsive across all devices and will contain a high score and timer section to enable users to continuall improve.

 Utilising Bootstrap row/column tool the site will present responsively and in a well structured, readable, easy to navigate way so as to allow maximum UX.
 With the use of Javascript the web app will provide a visually appealing and mentally challenging, yet fun and interactive game.

+With the use of Jest I will continuously test my code with the red green refactor method to ensure that each function is built in the most efficient way and to avoid future bugs,

 <h2 align="center"><img src="/assets/images/bt-mockup.png"></h2>